jesscanady/oldsite-ng/source/_posts/2011-09-02-poker-report-rebuy-at-the-bicycle-club.markdown

 Flop includes the Queen of Hearts.
 Now I'm calculating where I'll be in relation to the big stacks.

 Runner-runner hearts ends up completing MP1s flush.
 One of his tens was a heart.
 And I'm out.
+It's well scotch for me tonight.

 ## Summary